 I also loved how they organized our mugs and to-go bottles.
 This was another drawer that was loaded up.
 Once they went through and realized more than half no longer had matching tops, and realistically we always have our main go-to bottles, we got rid of the rest.
 They also put in these sweet dividers so that all of our to-go mugs don’t have to be laying on top of each other and can instead stand up and not fall.

 And the cabinet next to the fridge.
 All of our food went below in the drawers, so we moved the appliances that we don’t use regularly and placed our oils, salts, and vinegar on those little handy swivels.
+The Bamboo Lazy Susan were another one of our faves!
+Makes accessibility so much easier and they cost under $5 each.

 You guys!
 I’m still smiling.
 Life is just so much better once you’re organized, am I right?
 I mean we actually wake up and have a better day when we get to not live in as much chaos as we used to.
 And even Jamie approved!
 He’s a major organizing freak, so I think this whole process has made him a lot happier in his everyday life more-so than mine.